acloudfan/DynamoDB-For-Architects/transactions/README.md

     ]'   \
     --endpoint-url http://localhost:8000

+4. Check the balance of Loyalty points for CUST#john

+5. Repeat steps 3 & 4 - is the Loyalty point balance changing with subsequent calls?

-3. Change the loyalty point from 500 to let's say 1500 & try out the command again What was the result?
+6. (Optional) In the command, change the loyalty point from 500 to let's say 1500 & try out the command again What was the result?

 ####################